NEUROENDOCRINE CANCER OF THE

 The rectum is the final segment of the large intestine that connects the colon to the anus.
 It stores waste produced in the colon until the body is ready to eliminate the waste through the process of defecation (having a poo!).
-It is a is a hollow muscular tube about 8 inches (20 cm) in length and 2.5 inches in diameter at its widest point.
+It is a hollow muscular tube 6 – 8 inches (15 – 20 centimetres) in length and 2.5 inches in diameter at its widest point.

-Although Rectal Neuroendocrine Cancers are one of the most commonly diagnosed Neuroendocrine Cancers (in part related to colon cancer screening investigations) they are amongst the least common colorectal cancers (<2%).
+Although Rectal NENs are one of the most commonly diagnosed NENs (in part related to colon cancer screening investigations) they are amongst the least common colorectal cancers (<2%).

 Causes and potential risk factors for Neuroendocrine Cancer